 Embarkation: Board at Port Victoria, Mahe at 2:00pm for departure at 4:00pm.

-Disembarkation: Arrive in Port Louis, Mauritius, to disembark at 8:00am
+Disembarkation: Arrive in Port Louis, Mauritius at 8:00am, to disembark at 9:00am

 Board Coral Geographer at Port Victoria, Mahe Seychelles at 2:00pm for a 4:00pm departure.
 We set sail overnight for Desroches, while you meet and mingle with your fellow guests.

-Today, if conditions allow, we will stop at the Alphonse Islands.
+Today, if conditions allow, we will experience the reefs at the Alphonse Islands.
 The three pristine islands of Alphonse, St. François and Bijoutier boast miles of spectacular beaches, and lagoons brimming with marine life and brilliant coral.
 They are considered to be some of the most spectacular islands in Seychelles.
-We will swim and snorkel in the crystal blue water and enjoy walks exploring the islands.

 Arrive at Assumption Island, in the Outer Islands of Seychelles.
 This single coral island has a history of plantation and mining, leaving exposed rock and caves, with low growing vegetation.
 The 5km long white beach is a lovely base for snorkelling and Scuba diving, should conditions allow.

 Nosy Be means Big Island is Malagasy.
 This is one of the primary locations in Madagascar for travellers, but still sleepy enough to intrigue, and we have no shortage of options for our visit.